 Since the GI Bill will cover up to four years of education in a public or state college, you have a chance to graduate college without debt.
 Don’t casually stroll through school and miss that incredible opportunity!
 Do your best to finish in four years.
 The less extra time you spend in school, the less debt you’ll carry with you.

 The GI Bill provides a stipend, paid directly to you, to cover the cost of books.
 Take advantage, but also, be selective.
 Your book stipend is fixed at $41.67 per credit with a cap of $1,000 every academic year.
 Depending on your courses, you could be expected to spend significantly more than that on books.

 Opportunities abound to save on books, from scouting used and older editions online to locating free content online.
 Be a savvy book consumer and stay within the margins of your allowance.

 Pro Tip: Don’t Spend Like Crazy

 With both the pressure on professors to publish and the widespread availability of free information online, some book purchases are most definitely gratuitous, even if listed on your syllabus.
 Figure out what’s what before dropping a ton of cash.

 Live Where You Learn

-In other words, don’t let a prohibitive cost of living keep you from using your GI Bill to live somewhere exciting.
-If anything, this is the rare opportunity in your life to live and learn in an otherwise inaccessible setting.
+Visit the Defense Travel Management Office to view the BAH Calculator.
+Your GI benefits may allow you to live somewhere new, interesting, and exciting.
+This could mean an opportunity to live and learn in an otherwise inaccessible setting.
 There’s no telling what kinds of opportunities the experience might open.